Back

 💻 Telemedicine

 This type of medical app hosts online calls between patients and doctors.
-It became especially popular during the pandemic when visiting a hospital was a risk.
-Many users switched to online appointments.
-This way they can safely talk to a specialist via audio or video call, explain their concerns, and get the treatment prescribed.
-Take a good look at telemedicine app development solutions, if you’re thinking about creating a medical app.
+It became especially popular during the pandemic, when visiting a hospital was a risk.
+Many users switched to online appointments, even after the pandemic.
+This way they can safely talk to a specialist via audio or video call, explain their concerns, and get the treatment.
+Take a look at telemedicine app development solutions, if you’re thinking about creating a medical app.

 🍏 Nutrition & Weight Loss